Yeah, and after that, then we'll get back in order number six.

 Although the phrase is much abused in partisan polemics, it should not be discarded.

-United States does not, sorry, United States does continue to differ from most other developed democratic countries.
+United States does not, sorry, United States does continue to differ from most other developed Democratic countries, and the heart of that difference is religion.

-This is all the more remarkable because our founders drafted a deliberately secular constitution.
+This is all the more remarkable because our founders drafted a deliberately secular Constitution.

 In 20 quietly revolutionary words, Article 6 declares no religious test shall ever be required as a qualification to any office or public trust under the United States.

-Now, consistent with that prohibition, newly elected officials from the president on down may choose either to Swear, that is, take a religious oath, or to simply to affirm their loyalty to the Constitution.
+Now, consistent with that prohibition, newly elected officials from the president on down may choose either to swear, that is take a religious oath, or to simply to affirm their loyalty to the Constitution.

 In 1789, this secular national constitution perched uneasily atop a Christian population residing in states, the majority of which had established an official religion.